Raise is a charitable movement encouraging students to adopt a positive approach towards deliberate, effective giving.

-We invite students to make a personally significant donation to charity.
+We invite students to make a personally significant donation to charity as a way of celebrating the end of the academic year.
 We recommend a donation of £100 to the Against Malaria Foundation, but welcome any amount that is significant to you.

 Thanks to our matched funding, 200% of the money you donate goes directly to AMF.
 That means that your £100, when doubled, can help protect over 230 people from malaria!